-9. SUBSEQUENT EVENTS
+10. SUBSEQUENT EVENTS

-The District has evaluated subsequent events through , 2023, which is the date these financial statements were issued.
-All subsequent events requiring recognition as of June 30, 2023, have been incorporated into these financial statements.
+The District has evaluated subsequent events through October 4, 2024, which is the date these financial statements were available to be issued.
+All subsequent events requiring recognition as of June 30, 2024, have been incorporated into these financial statements.